 A casebook containing ten cases to illustrate the breath and quality of the trainee’s work is required.
 Cases involving an examination reported as normal should not be included.
-In preparing the casebook, which is to be constructed and compiled by the candidates themselves, each case presentation should give details of the request, copied of a limited number of images in digital format, a copy of the report issued, and a short commentary (not exceeding 500 words) indicating how the examination has assisted in diagnosis and/or management, and mentioning any operative or pathology follow up.
+In preparing the casebook, which is to be constructed and compiled by the candidates themselves, each case presentation should give details of the request, copied of a limited number of images in digital format, a copy of the report issued, and a short commentary (not exceeding 500 words) indicating how the scan was conducted and why, how the examination has assisted in diagnosis and/or management, and mentioning any operative or pathology follow up.
 The commentary should be prepared with the care required for a published paper, and references listed in the format prescribed for current refereed journals.
 Pages cited should be specified and the latest edition of a textbook quoted.

 A large component of the online module titled ‘Principles of Imaging’ is devoted to vascular ultrasound.

 Vascular ultrasound will be an integral part of the examination.
 Candidates may expect questions on vascular ultrasound in the written examination, in particular relating to: